 Jeremiah currently resides in Cleveland Ohio, where he is the General Manager of Data Genomix.
 Data Genomix is an award-winning marketing technology company that brings targeting, analytics, and demonstrable results to industries such as political advertising, civil actions, recruiting, and other instances of hyper-targeted online marketing.
 DG executes digital marketing, conversion, and outreach campaigns with rigorous measurement.
 From strategy & data modeling to media buying & analytics, DG is the pinnacle of hyper-targeted, person-based advertising.
 He was previously with BrandMuscle, a SaaS industry leader in Brand-to-One & distributive marketing.
 Jeremiah is a member of Sacred Heart of Jesus Church in South Euclid.
 He is also a Board Member of Playhouse Square Partners, a young professional group that supports the performing arts in Cleveland and in a particular way elementary schools that have a majority of students below the opportunity divide, to provide theatre programs & education.

-Marcy is co-owner and publisher of Orange Frazer Press, Inc., an independent book publisher in its thirty-third year that serves a local, regional, and international author and client base.
+Marcy is co-owner and publisher of Orange Frazer Press, Inc., an independent book publisher in its thirty-fourth year that serves a local, regional, and international author and client base.
 The company has won numerous awards for their product quality along with kudos from clients ranging from nonprofit organizations to universities to Fortune 500 companies.
 From 2009 through 2015 she was a member, then vice chair, then board chair of Clinton County’s Clinton Memorial Hospital during which time she was integral in facilitating its sale (and thus its survival) to Regional Health Care Partners (Nashville, Tennessee).
 Marcy’s local interest in Wilmington’s downtown development has included purchasing and renovating four Main Street buildings, co-managing the Murphy Theatre in the early 90s, and serving fifteen years on the Downtown Community Improvement Corporation.
 She also served fifteen years on Wilmington City Schools Diversity Committee.
 Her degree is in education from The Defiance College, Defiance, Ohio, an institution she chose from one thousand miles away, thinking it would be the perfect place for her 1960s activist mindset.
 While that notion was quickly dispelled, her passion for education and social justice was not.

 Jonathan is a Birthright Quaker and a lifelong resident of Clinton County.
 He received his Bachelor’s Degree from Ohio Dominican University where he majored in History and minor in Political Science.
 Many relatives of Jonathan’s have attended Wilmington College since its founding, from both the McKay side and his mother’s side, the Folands.
 Jonathan is also very active in Wilmington; he is a member of Wilmington City Council, Trustee of Wilmington Friends Meeting, Member of the Antique Power Club, ex officio member of the Clinton County Regional Planning Commission, Past-President of the Chamber of Commerce Board of Directors, and sits on many other boards in various capacities.
 In his spare time, Jonathan enjoys working with his antique tractor collection and spending time outside.